wqueensb/nordstrom-boots-data/README.md

 [Boots with a retail price higher than the average cost](https://github.com/wqueensb/nordstrom-boots-data/commit/718ed5d33aa582779dcd50ac3b3599fba99b4fe1)

 To get this answer I created a CTE(Common Table Expression) to find out the average cost and compared this cost to the retail price of every boot in the table.
 I decided to create a CTE instead of using a subquery because it would be much easier to read and to be used again.
+The average retail cost is $312.77 ea.